 As if he were going up for another acrobatic catch, Todd Heap leapt over the competition again yesterday.

-This landmark deal - whose total worth of $30 million includes an $11 million signing bonus - keeps Heap, 25, from becoming a free agent at the end of the season and locks him up through the 2011 season.
+This landmark deal keeps Heap from becoming a free agent at the end of the season and locks him up through the 2011 season.

-"You put your money where your mouth is," coach Brian Billick said.
+"You put your money where your mouth is."
+Billick said.
 "You can talk the rhetoric, but when it comes time for a player's situation to be addressed, you step up and make him the highest-paid tight end in the league.
 He's deserving of that."

-Heap has become the prototype for this new generation of tight ends who are their teams' primary targets.
-He is too big (6 feet 5, 252 pounds) for a cornerback to stop and too fast for a linebacker to cover.
+Heap, 25 , has become the prototype for this new generation of tight ends who are their teams" primary target.
+He is too big (6 feet 5 , 252 pounds) for a cornerback to stop and too fast for a linebacker to cover.

-Ravens officials used this agreement to point out how they routinely reward their top-performing players who have a year left on their contracts.
+Ravens officials used this agreement to point out how they routinely reward their top-performing players who have a year left on their contract.

 It is believed running back Jamal Lewis is next to receive an extension, with defensive end Tony Weaver to follow.
 Safety Ed Reed, the NFL's Defensive Player of the Year, likely will have to wait because he has two years remaining on his deal.